Western Railway Corridor: TEN-T Transport policy

+All-Island Strategic Rail Review

+In 2024, the government published the All-Island Strategic Rail Review which recommended the reopening of the Athenry to Claremorris rail line.
+The review noted that this would provide an improved link for the island's rail freight network, and that the town of Tuam would probably generate demand for a passenger service.
+The review recommended against reopening the Claremorris to Collooney line due to very low anticipated demand for passenger rail services and the expected negative impact on the environment.
+In November 2025, the then Minister of State for Transport, Seán Canney, stated that the Athenry to Claremorris line had funding to commence works "within the next 18 months".

 Progress of works

 Following preliminary works in late 2005 and early 2006, official clearance work on the northern section of the line (Claremorris to Collooney) began on 18 September 2006.
 Renewal of track commenced in 2007 on the line between Ennis and Athenry was completed in 2009.
 After a gap of more than thirty years, train services between the cities of Galway and Limerick commenced on Tuesday 30 March 2010, on budget at a cost of €106.5m, a figure which included building new stations in Sixmilebridge and Oranmore.
 The service provides five trains per day between Galway and Limerick.
 It serves existing stations at Limerick, Ennis, Athenry and Galway, as well as new stations at Sixmilebridge, Gort, Ardrahan and Craughwell.
 The Limerick to Galway service also feeds into expanded intercity services between Limerick and Dublin and between Galway and Dublin.
 Iarnród Éireann planned for both routes to gain hourly services at peak and two hourly off-peak; however, recession has resulted in delay, with some services withdrawn.

-The middle section of the western rail corridor, Athenry – Claremorris, has been programmed but not funded under Transport 21 while the Colooney – Claremorris northern section has not been programmed or funded bar some line clearance work in 2006.
+The middle section of the western rail corridor, Athenry – Claremorris, had been programmed but not funded under Transport 21, while the Collooney – Claremorris northern section was not programmed or funded bar some line clearance work in 2006.
 Transport 21 is no longer Irish government policy.

-In comments by then Taoiseach Enda Kenny on 22 December 2014 on Midwest radio said the Western Rail corridor was "not going to happen in the foreseeable future" and said "this is not going to happen" when asked about the Western Rail Corridor.
+In comments on Midwest radio on 22 December 2014, the then Taoiseach Enda Kenny said that the Western Rail corridor was "not going to happen in the foreseeable future" and that "this is not going to happen" when asked about the Western Rail Corridor.

-Following those remarks, in January 2015 Kenny said at a press briefing in Lough Lannagh in Castlebar told local media in Mayo that he still sees the potential for developing freight services on the line stating, "I still see potential [on the Western Rail Corridor] from a freight point of view."
+Following those remarks, in January 2015 Kenny said at a press briefing in Lough Lannagh in Castlebar told local media in Mayo that he still saw the potential for developing freight services on the line stating, "I still see potential [on the Western Rail Corridor] from a freight point of view".

+On 6 November 2025, the then Minister of State for Transport stated that funding for the Athenry-Claremorris section of the line was available and that works on the line could commence within 18 months from the announcement, with clearance works "expected to start next year [2026]".